 ‘Super T Cells’ Engineered for Optimal Performance Drive New Roswell Park Gene-Therapy Approach

-Researchers at Roswell Park Cancer Institute have initiated a clinical trial based on a unique two-pronged strategy for arming the immune system to more effectively attack cancer cells.
+Researchers at Roswell Park Comprehensive Cancer Center have initiated a clinical trial based on a unique two-pronged strategy for arming the immune system to more effectively attack cancer cells.
 Patients treated through this early-stage clinical trial, which is available only at Roswell Park, will receive one-time injections of their own cells —“super T cells” reprogrammed to make them more effective at targeting tumor cells, and armed with an added element to help them to evade one of cancer’s most resilient defenses.

 The “TGF beta” clinical trial, named for one of the elements that distinguish this approach, is part of an emerging class of immunotherapies that employ adoptive cell transfer.
 These so-called “living drugs” — injected T cells genetically modified to better recognize and kill tumor cells through a perpetual process of cell renewal and expansion — are revolutionizing cancer treatment, with the first two FDA approvals of such gene-altering therapies occurring in just the last two months.
 But efforts to develop adoptive T cell therapies for solid tumors have hit upon a number of challenges; the only gene therapies to show significant benefit for patients have been in liquid tumors — forms of leukemia and lymphoma.